iamforeverme/notes/hadoop.md

-# This is hadoop note
-Hadoop
+# Hadoop
-    considerationis
+## considerationis
-        More data usually beats better algorithms
+- More data usually beats better algorithms
-        VIrtual access to information
+- Virtual access to information
-            HDFS
-                Hadoop Distributed Filesystem
+ - HDFS: Hadoop Distributed Filesystem
-                RAID
+ - RAID
-        Aggregate data
+- Aggregate data
-            MapReduce
+ - MapReduce
-        seek time improving more slowly than transfer rate seek
+- seek time improving more slowly than transfer rate
-                Moving the disk's head to a particular place on the disk to read /write latency of a disk operation
+  - seek : Moving the disk's head to a particular place on the disk to read /write latency of a disk operation
-            transfer rate
-                disk's bandwidth
+  - transfer rate: disk's bandwidth
-        Update date majority of database MapReduce is faster
+- Update date majority of database MapReduce is faster
-            MapReduce
+ - MapReduce
-            relational database
+ - relational database
-                B-tree
+  - B-tree
-        Comparison
+- Comparison
             RDBMS
                 low-latency retrieval
                 Update times of a small amount of data